Samosagpt/aurora/README.md

 ## 🌟 Overview

-Samosa GPT is a comprehensive AI assistant that combines text, voice, and image generation capabilities in a single, production-ready application.
+Aurora is a comprehensive AI assistant that combines text, voice, and image generation capabilities in a single, production-ready application.
 Built with modern Python technologies, it offers multiple interaction modes and can be packaged as a standalone executable.

 ## ✨ Key Features